humanetech-community/awesome-humane-tech/README.md

 - [Winddown](https://github.com/schneefux/vscode-winddown) - Write code and stay healthy.
 A VS Code extension that encourages you to take a break.
 - [dijo](https://github.com/NerdyPepper/dijo) - A scriptable habit tracker that runs in your terminal.
 - [Golden Cheetah](https://www.goldencheetah.org/) [<img src="https://raw.githubusercontent.com/humanetech-community/awesome-humane-tech/main/logo/github.svg?sanitize=true" width="16"/>](https://github.com/goldencheetah/goldencheetah) - Performance software for Cyclists, Runners and Triathletes that reads from many devices.
+- [gammastep](https://gitlab.com/chinstrap/gammastep) - Linux tool to adjust the color temperature of your screen to your surroundings.

 ## Mindfulness